kaizen-ai/kaizenflow/docs/notes/workflow.general.md

     - help each other in debugging issues
     - add / transfer new people to teams
     - work on multiple projects simultaneously
-    - learn from each other experience and mistakes
+    - learn from each other's experience and mistakes
-    - review each other work looking for mistakes and improvements
+    - review each other's work looking for mistakes and improvements
     - ...

-- We are not going to discuss this, rather we assume the above as self-evident truth
+- We are not going to discuss this, but rather assume the above as self-evident truth

 ## Sync-ups